-Finding and hiring the right employees for your company can be challenging.
-A good employee can positively impact your company culture and increase employee morale and productivity.
-A wrong hire, on the other hand, can cost your company both time and money.
+Finding and hiring the right employees can be a challenge.
+A good hire can elevate your company culture and boost morale; the wrong one will cost you time and money.

 Table of Contents